-HUNDING'S SAGA - 35: KING EADMUND BETRAYED - The Ruse (Eadric's Folly)
+HUNDING'S SAGA - 35: KING EADMUND 'IRONSIDE' BETRAYED - Knut's Ruse and the wary Eadric's Folly

 Knut wanted the ealdorman to be on his side.
 The Aenglishman had second thoughts.